Payne-in-Bahrain/u2_lessons_Mongoose_Planet_Builder_Pt_2/README.md

 	| `poisonous`| `String`| Required<br>`enum` to include<br>'true' & 'false'| n/a |
 	| `altitude`| `Number`| n/a | n/a |

-  Remember this schema should be defined in the same file as the Planet schema.
-Define the Plant schema above the Planet schema and reference it as    a property of planets, just as we referenced reviews in movies.
+  Remember this schema should be defined in the same file as the planetSchema.
+Define the plantSchema above the planetSchema and reference it as    a property of planets, just as we referenced reviews within movies.

 2. Add the following property to the `Planet` Model: